treyhunner/treyhunner.github.com/source/_posts/2015-11-23-python-list-comprehensions-now-in-color.markdown

 ## In Summary

-If you can nudge your `for` loop until it looks like one of the ones above, you can rewrite that section of code using a list comprehension.
 When struggling to write a comprehension, don't panic.
 Start with a `for` loop first and copy-paste your way into a comprehension.

 Any `for` loop that looks like this: